Late-boomer/stream-engine-docs/docs/index.md

 ### Syntax

     #include <tobii/tobii.h>
-    tobii_error_t tobii_process_callbacks( tobii_device_t* device );
+    tobii_error_t tobii_device_process_callbacks( tobii_device_t* device );

 ### Remarks

 Stream engine does not do any kind of background processing, it doesn't start any threads.
 It doesn't use any asynchronous callbacks.
-This means that in order to receive data from the device, the application needs to manually request the callbacks to happen synchronously, and this is done by calling tobii_process_callbacks.
+This means that in order to receive data from the device, the application needs to manually request the callbacks to happen synchronously, and this is done by calling tobii_device_process_callbacks.

-tobii_process_callbacks will receive any data packages that are incoming from the device, process them and call any subscribed callbacks with the data.
-No callbacks will be called outside of tobii_process_callbacks, so the application have full control over when to receive callbacks.
+tobii_device_process_callbacks will receive any data packages that are incoming from the device, process them and call any subscribed callbacks with the data.
+No callbacks will be called outside of tobii_device_process_callbacks, so the application have full control over when to receive callbacks.

-tobii_process_callbacks will not wait for data, and will early-out if there's nothing to process.
-In order to maintain the connection to the device, tobii_process_callbacks should be called at least 10 times per second.
+tobii_device_process_callbacks will not wait for data, and will early-out if there's nothing to process.
+In order to maintain the connection to the device, tobii_device_process_callbacks should be called at least 10 times per second.

-The recommended way to use tobii_process_callbacks, is to start a dedicated thread, and alternately call tobii_wait_for_callbacks and tobii_process_callbacks.
+The recommended way to use tobii_device_process_callbacks, is to start a dedicated thread, and alternately call tobii_wait_for_callbacks and tobii_device_process_callbacks.
 See tobii_wait_for_callbacks() for more details.

-If there is already a suitable thread to regularly run tobii_process_callbacks from (possibly interleaved with application specific operations), it is possible to do this without calling tobii_wait_for_callbacks().
+If there is already a suitable thread to regularly run tobii_device_process_callbacks from (possibly interleaved with application specific operations), it is possible to do this without calling tobii_wait_for_callbacks().
 In this scenario, time synchronization needs to be handled manually or the timestamps will start drifting.
 See tobii_update_timesync() for more details.